duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/instructions.md

     Camera with lens assembly attached and connected
     ```
-1. Screw the Raspberry Pi Camera to the right hole in the front part of the drone using the M2 metal bolts and the M2 nylon nuts.
+1. Screw the Raspberry Pi Camera to the right hole in the front part of the drone using the M2 nylon bolts and the M2 nylon nuts.
 Attach the camera on the bottom side, so that the camera faces downward, and the FFC goes **away** from the drone's battery.
 Place 4 rubber spacers between the camera PCB and the frame to make it level.

-    ```{figure} ../_images/camera-mounting-hw/camera_tof_sensor_attached.png
+    %```{figure} ../_images/camera-mounting-hw/camera_tof_sensor_attached.png

-    Camera (and ToF sensor) attached to the front of the frame
+    %Camera (and ToF sensor) attached to the front of the frame
-    ```
+    %```

-    ```{figure} ../_images/camera-mounting-hw/camera_rubber_spacers.png
+    ```{figure} ../_images/camera-mounting-hw/camera_mounted_nylon_screws.png

     Rubber spacers placed between the camera and the frame (on the **bottom** side)
     ```

     ```{warning}
     Do not use the metal M2 screws as they might short the PCB.

+    Only use them if you have an old hardware revision, see Troubleshooting if you have power issues.
     ```

 % TODO: update with new procedure when new frame is made